 Attribute-like macros

 Attribute-like macros are similar to custom derive macros, but instead of generating code for the derive attribute, they allow you to create new attributes.
-They’re also more flexible; derive only works for structs and enums; attributes can go on other items as well, such as functions.
-As an example of using an attribute-like macro, you might have an attribute named route that annotates functions when using a web application framework:
+They’re also more flexible: derive only works for structs and enums; attributes can be applied to other items as well, such as functions.
+Here’s an example of using an attribute-like macro: say you have an attribute named route that annotates functions when using a web application framework:

 #[route(GET, "/")]